Residence Hall Policies

 - Possession of an open alcoholic beverage in public places on campus, including hallways, stairways, lounges and lobbies of all residence halls (except at events where alcohol is available/served in compliance with the University Alcoholic Beverage Policy).

-- Possession of an open alcoholic beverage and/or consumption of alcohol in any room in Philippi, Woodward, or Upperclass Hall where any of the other guests are under 21 or the occupant(s) who is 21 is not present.
+- Possession of an open alcoholic beverage and/or consumption of alcohol in any room in Philippi Hall, Upperclass Hall, Robie Andrews Hall, Upton Hastings Hall, and Anderson Hall, where any of the other guests are under 21 or the occupant(s) who is 21 is not present.
 If one roommate is 21 and one is not, guests who are 21 may consume in the room so long as the resident who is 21 is present and there are no guests present who are under 21.

 - Possession or consumption of alcoholic beverage or possession of an empty alcoholic beverage container in Anderson, Upton Hastings, and Robie Andrews.